Skip to main content

 Read Article

-Aerial photograph of a large concrete dam undergoing active rehabilitation with crack sealing on the upper face, fresh concrete overlay on the middle section, scaffolding and workers on suspended platforms, construction barges carrying repair materials at the base, and a cable crane spanning the gorge, representing India's DRIP Phase II dam rehabilitation programme covering 736 dams across 19 states with Rs 10,211 crore World Bank and AIIB funding
+Aerial view of an Indian concrete dam undergoing DRIP Phase II rehabilitation with crack sealing on the upper face, fresh concrete overlay on the middle section, scaffolding and workers on suspended platforms, and construction barges at the base.

 Perspective